mainwp/Bulk-Setting-Manager-Keys/Autoptimize/README.md

 ## Autoptimize empty cache settings key

-Tested version of WordPress 4.9.8, plugin version was Cache Enabler 2.3.4.
+Tested version of WordPress 4.9.8, plugin version was Autoptimize 2.3.4.

 This file is a key for for the settings section of the [Autoptimize](https://wordpress.org/plugins/autoptimize/) plugin.